McNally, Carina

 Meet the bould Mithim McMurrough – the Irish woman history forgot.

-For readers of Sebastian Barry Â· Edna O'Brien Â· Hilary Mantel
+For readers of Sebastian Barry · Edna O’Brien · Hilary Mantel

 Prologue 1649 Killenea Castle, Wexford

-Grabbing a dagger, her mother's ancient hair comb and fleeing down the winding stone staircase one last time, a brief glance outside the now holed wall of the castle showed her younger brother Eoin surprising two soldiers.
+She thought of the beautiful tapestries downstairs, stories not only of swords, shields and muskets, the barony of Forth and Bargy, but entire histories alight.
+Spotted by a gleaming helmet, she lurched sideways as cannon hit the wall of her room making the tower that had seemed so invincible in her childhood shudder at the impact.
+How would she escape?
+The tunnel under her stairs led to the western corner of the lower cliffside walls, where Lady’s Steps led down to the high bank of the stream.
+Grabbing a dagger, her mother’s ancient hair comb and fleeing down the winding stone staircase one last time, a brief glance outside the now holed wall of the castle showed her younger brother Eoin surprising two soldiers.
 As both retreated under a burning rafter, she watched him slice their heads open one by one, the flaming timbers engulfing their shielded skirts.

 But a boy, she felt terrified for his safety, but she relished the sight of them ablaze.

 Before scurrying into the tunnel behind the other women and children, she looked up to the friendless sky and saw that the flames had finally severed their hemp tethers and the hawks were now soaring gracefully to a new freedom; a freedom they had never known before.
+These hawks would not grace the English courts as had their ancestors.

-Chapter One Hazel Wisdom & kingship Â· Eight years later
+Chapter One Hazel Wisdom & kingship · Eight years later

 To recollect my thoughts, I usually lose myself in memories.
 For example, on the day my mother Niamh McMurrough died in childbirth, my clearest memory is that of my father, in a rare moment of kindness, removing a fluffy white dandelion seed, the gathán gabhainn, gently from my untamed childhood eyebrow.